Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 Should You Claim Unfair Dismissal or Accept Settlement Agreement?

-However, before embarking on this route, you should consider whether it would be better to enter into a settlement agreement, whereby you give up your right to bring a claim in exchange for your employer paying you a sum of money.
+If you feel your employer has unfairly dismissed you, you may be able to claim compensation in an employment tribunal.
+However, before embarking on this route, you should consider whether it would be better to enter into a settlement agreement, whereby you give up your right to bring a claim in exchange for your employer paying you money.

 Here are a few questions to help you make the right decision.